TKomericki/Rhetos-wiki/Development-environment-setup.md

 ## Database setup

-1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended).
+1. Create an empty database (SQL Server 2008 or newer, Developer Edition is recommended for development).
 2. In the folder `RhetosServer\bin` create a copy of the template file "Template.ConnectionStrings.config", and rename the copy to "ConnectionStrings.config".
 3. Edit the existing configuration line in the **ConnectionStrings.config** file